The Chart for The Bank of New York Mellon Corporation (BK) Is Flashing Mixed Signals

 BK’s Market Performance

-BK stocks went up by 1.80% for the week, with a monthly drop of -1.51% and a quarterly performance of -8.44%, while its annual performance rate touched -20.12%.
-The volatility ratio for the week stands at 2.75% while the volatility levels for the past 30 days are set at 2.06% for The Bank of New York Mellon Corporation.
-The simple moving average for the period of the last 20 days is -1.65% for BK stocks with a simple moving average of -14.91% for the last 200 days.
+BK stocks went up by 5.51% for the week, with a monthly jump of 1.46% and a quarterly performance of -3.35%, while its annual performance rate touched -17.29%.
+The volatility ratio for the week stands at 3.35% while the volatility levels for the past 30 days are set at 2.21% for The Bank of New York Mellon Corporation.
+The simple moving average for the period of the last 20 days is 1.66% for BK stocks with a simple moving average of -11.98% for the last 200 days.

 Analysts’ Opinion of BK